 Jean Hanson is currently a stay-at-home mom to Henry and Lucia.
 She has taught middle school math and favorite pastimes are wondering and wandering.

 Polly Hunter is the Director of Development for the University of Virginia Children's Hospital.
 Prior to moving to Charlottesville, she served for nine years as an Associate Director of Development for the College of Arts & Sciences at the University of Washington, raising money for the social sciences, including the Department of Philosophy.
 Polly is a former board member of PLATO (Philosophy Learning and Teaching Organization) and currently serves on PLATO's Development Committee.

 Judith Howard, Board Member

-Judith A. Howard is Professor of Sociology and Divisional Dean of Social Sciences at the University of Washington.
+Judith A. Howard is Professor Emerita of Sociology and the former Divisional Dean of Social Sciences at the University of Washington.
 She earned her Ph.D. in Sociology at the University of Wisconsin-Madison in 1982.
 Her research focuses on the social cognitive study of gender dynamics in their intersections with race, class, and sexuality.
 She is co-author (with Jocelyn A. Hollander and Daniel G. Renfrow) of Gendered Situations, Gendered Selves: A Gender Lens on Social Psychology (Lanham, MD: Rowman & Littlefield, 2011) and co-editor (with Jodi O’Brien) of Everyday Inequalities: Critical Inquiries (Malden, MA: Blackwell Publishers, 1998).
 Professor Howard is a former co-editor (with Carolyn Allen) of Signs: Journal of Women in Culture and Society.
 She is a recipient of the 2001 University of Washington Distinguished Graduate Mentor Award and the 2010 University of Washington Graduate School Dean’s Award.